mo-sangha/book/chapters/2.typ

 The thinking/feeling is based on these interactions, and a sense of self apprehends the thinking/feeling: for example, "I like seeing birds."
-If the mind highly favors a particular visual sight, there will be more psychic weight than if no grasping were involved, so this weight is naturally discernible within effortlessness.
+If the mind highly favors a particular visual sight, there will be more psychic weight than if no grasping were involved, so this weight is naturally discernible within effortlessness (see shifting practice, for example).

-Aversion as an inversion will also be discernible within non-referential empty cognizance.
+Aversion as an inversion will also be discernible within non-referential empty cognition.
 Within awareness we can notice ourselves holding visual objects, sounds, tastes, thoughts, emotions, etc., but also the one who's seeing, hearing, tasting, etc. becomes exposed as the taproot of duality and confusion.
 When all three spheres are left be, then all four foundations of mindfulness are naturally within